mathias-onu/cloudonix-test-mathias/README.md

 This web application is live at: [cloudonix-test-mathias.vercel.app](https://cloudonix-test-mathias.vercel.app/).

+Since the provided API URL is deployed over HTTP, and Vercel deploys over HTTPS, in production we experience a mixed content error.
+To view the project, please run it locally.

 ## Project documentation

 This project is Mathias Onu's submission for an interview assignment for a Frontend Developer position at Cloudonix.
 It is a web application built with Angular 19, which manages a collection of products for an online store.